What details do you need for a bank transfer?

 Strong Customer Authentication (SCA) has been introduced to make sure you’ve authorised a payment and that someone isn’t using your bank account details or online banking fraudulently.
 This means you’ll need what’s called two-factor authentication to make a new bank transfer or to set up a standing order.
 Your bank will send you a verification code to your mobile or email address so double check the contact details they have for you are correct.
 You’ll then need to enter the verification code to authorise the online bank transfer.

-When using online banking banks may also ask you to confirm what the payment is for, for example whether it’s for a friend or family member or to pay a bill or invoice.
+When using online banking, banks may also ask you to confirm what the payment is for, for example whether it’s for a friend or family member or to pay a bill or invoice.
 They’ll then post a warning about scammers and recommend that you double check the details are correct.
 You then might need to select that you understand the fraud risk and want to continue with the payment before the bank will send your online bank transfer.

 The details you need to receive money

 If someone wants to transfer funds to your bank account, double check they have all the information listed above.
-There are no bank account details you’ll need to enter into online banking or anything as all the details need to be submitted by the person making the payment to you.
+There are no bank account details you’ll need to enter into online banking as all the details need to be submitted by the person making the payment to you.

 Transferring money abroad

 It can be tempting to send money abroad by bank transfer as it can be as simple to do as a domestic transfer via online banking.
 However, it’s well worth looking into faster and cheaper services like WorldFirst before exchanging foreign currency or transferring money through your bank.
-This is because banks usually charge a fee and international money transfers can take up to 5 days.
+This is because banks usually charge a fee and international money transfers can take up to five days.

 The details you need for an international bank transfer

-unique SWIFT code, so banks and other financial services can make secure international bank transfers through the SWIFT network.
+International bank transfers are usually done through the Society for Worldwide Interbank Financial Telecommunications (SWIFT) network.
+Each financial institution is assigned its own unique SWIFT code, so banks and other financial services can make secure international bank transfers through the SWIFT network.
 This SWIFT code is also known as a Business Identifier Code (BIC).

 As well as a SWIFT code/BIC you’ll need the International bank account number (IBAN) of the account you want to credit.
 Find out more about SWIFT codes and IBANs.